Who we are, what we do

-We have on-the-ground experience of Afghanistan, Australia, Austria, Bangladesh, Bolivia, Burundi, Brazil, Cambodia, China, Denmark, Egypt, Ethiopia, Finland, France, Germany, Ghana, India, Indonesia, Iran, Italy, Japan, Malaysia, Myanmar, Nepal, Netherlands, Nigeria, Oman, Saudi Arabia, Singapore, Somalia/Somaliland, South Korea, South Africa, Tajikistan, Thailand, Turkmenistan, Uganda, United Arab Emirates, United Kingdom, United States, Uzbekistan, Vietnam, Zambia and Zimbabwe.
+We have on-the-ground experience of Afghanistan, Austria, Bangladesh, Bolivia, Burundi, Brazil, Cambodia, China, Denmark, Egypt, Ethiopia, Finland, France, Germany, Ghana, India, Indonesia, Iran, Italy, Japan, Malaysia, Myanmar, Nepal, Netherlands, Nigeria, Oman, Russia, Saudi Arabia, Singapore, Somalia/Somaliland, South Korea, South Africa, Tajikistan, Thailand, Turkmenistan, Uganda, United Arab Emirates, United Kingdom, United States, Uzbekistan, Vietnam, and Zimbabwe.

 The studio is named after Deinococcus Radiodurans, an extremophilic bacteria that can survive acid, drought and has extraordinary tolerance to radiation.
 The origins of its name are deino- (strange) -coccus (berry) radius- (radiation) -durare (surviving).